chenghanhsieh/pixel-flux-tracing-technique/README.md

 # Pixel Flux-tracing Technique (PTF)
-Last Updated: Dec 09 2022 by Cheng-Han Hsieh (cheng-han.hsieh@yale.edu)
+Last Updated: Jan 23 2023 by Cheng-Han Hsieh (cheng-han.hsieh@yale.edu)
 All rights reserved by Cheng-Han Hsieh @Yale.

-This is the main code for the Pixel Flux-tracing Technique developed by Cheng-Han Hsieh et al. 2022.
+This is the main code for the Pixel Flux-tracing Technique developed by Cheng-Han Hsieh et al. 2023. in prep.

 #Prerequisite
 Astropy , Numpy, python 2.7